jagome05/MouseTrap-Zork-Like/README.md

 Type "help" to see a list of options you can do!

 Player inputs include:
-"help" - Type 'help' to see type commands you can perform "move [direction]" - Typing 'move [direction]' will allow you to move between rooms. (hint: move by saying north, south, east, west)
+<strong>"help"</strong> - Type 'help' to see type commands you can perform
+<strong>"move [direction]"</strong> - Typing 'move [direction]' will allow you to move between rooms. (hint: move by saying north, south, east, west)
-"use [item] on [object]" - Typing 'use [item] on [object]' in a specific room will allow you to interact with certain objects "look" - Typing 'look' will give you a description of the room and possible objects in the room you may interact with "read" - Typing 'read [item]' will allow you to read certain text on an object "inventory" - Typing 'inventory' will allow the player to look at current items they hold "take" - Typing 'take [item]' will allow you to take certain items and keep them in your inventory to possibly use them later "drop" - Typing 'drop [item]' will drop an item and it will leave your inventory
+<strong>"use [item] on [object]"</strong> - Typing 'use [item] on [object]' in a specific room will allow you to interact with certain objects
+<strong>"look"</strong> - Typing 'look' will give you a description of the room and possible objects in the room you may interact with
+<strong>"read"</strong> - Typing 'read [item]' will allow you to read certain text on an object
+<strong>"inventory"</strong> - Typing 'inventory' will allow the player to look at current items they hold
+<strong>"take"</strong> - Typing 'take [item]' will allow you to take certain items and keep them in your inventory to possibly use them later
+<strong>"drop"</strong> - Typing 'drop [item]' will drop an item and it will leave your inventory

 ## Ref Links